genner-lab/reproduction-temporal-trends/README.md

 ### 2: Prepare reference library

 Only needs to be done once at the beginning.
-Best to run scripts line by line rather than excecuting them, in case of errors.
-Restart R before running each step.

 * Run `scripts/download-refseq.sh` to download the REFSEQ reference library.

 * Run `scripts/assemble-refseq.R` to annotate the references.

-* Run `scripts/join-references.R` to combine the custom genbank ((https://doi.org/10.5281/zenodo.4443447)[https://doi.org/10.5281/zenodo.4443447]) and the local SeaDNA reference libraries.
+* Run `scripts/join-references.R` to combine the custom genbank ([doi.org/10.5281/zenodo.4443447](https://doi.org/10.5281/zenodo.4443447)) and the local SeaDNA reference libraries.

 * Run `scripts/primer-fit.R` to generate primer efficiency scores.

 ## Process libraries

 These steps are carried out for each sequencing library individually.
-Each script  at the top, has a choice of libraries to run (lib1, lib2, lib3 etc) , and they must be run one at a time, after restarting R or a new bash session.
+Each script  at the top, has a choice of libraries to run (lib1, lib2, lib3, lib4) , and they must be run one at a time, after restarting R or a new bash session.

 ### 3: Prepare barcodes for demultiplexing